Continual Learning for Instruction Following from Realtime Feedback: Results and Analysis

-Users are likely to change their language over time, as observed in human-human interactions in \cerealbar~\cite{effenberger:21}.
+\paragraph{Language Change} Users are likely to change their language over time, as observed in human-human interactions, including in \cerealbar~\cite{effenberger:21}.
 In our study, instruction length remains relatively stable over time at an average of 8.6 tokens per utterance.
+This contrasts with existing findings in reference games, where convention formation facilitates reduction in utterance length over time~\cite{Krauss1964ChangesIR,Clark1986:colab-referring}, and shows that interaction dynamics and incentives shape the dynamics of language change.
 We observe changes in instruction content over time, using heuristics to estimate the number of target cards specified in each instruction.
 There is a decrease in the rate of instructions that specify no cards to interact with (i.e., cards to select or deselect) from 12.0 in the first round to 7.7\% in the last.
 The rate of instructions specifying a single card increases from 81.5 to 88.7\%, while the rate of instructions specifying multiple cards decreases from 6.5 to 3.7\%.
 This is potentially because no-card instructions are relatively inefficient, while multi-card instructions are relatively hard and have a higher risk of cascading errors that require corrections (i.e., deselecting a wrongly selected card).
 We also find that the rate of instructions containing a reference to an object (e.g., a tree, a pond) decreases over time from 17.9 to 13.5\% of instructions.
+We find that users increasingly shift labor to the agent over time: the average number of steps per set taken by the follower increased from 14.8 to 15.3, while steps taken by the leader decreased from 10.0 to 8.9 steps.
 These changes illustrate the impact of users developing game strategies and, potentially, a model of the follower's instruction following ability.